Vail Resorts, Inc.

 A result near the low end leaves less support for both the valuation and the dividend story.

-weather, travel spending, and leverage all hit the same model
+Weather, travel spending, and leverage all hit the same model

 This is a seasonal, discretionary business carrying $2.6B in long-term debt.
 A weak snow season or softer travel demand does not show up in isolation — it hits visits, pricing power, and cash flow at once.